 Here are some tips to making and rolling ravioli that doesn't burst while cooking.

-- See through.
+- Dough thickness.
 Whether you’re using a Kitchenaid pasta roller attachment (as I am here) or a hand crank pasta machine (the Marcato Atlas is my favorite), you want a thin enough sheet of dough that you can see the outline of your hand when you hold it up to the light.

 - Sealing tool.
 A ravioli mold comes with a little roller that simultaneously seals and cuts the ravioli 12 at a time.
 So cool!

-- Ravioli stamp.
-This is the ravioli stamp I use although you do need some hand strength to cut the ravioli.
+- Stamp.
+This is the ravioli stamp I use, although you do need some hand strength to cut the ravioli.
 And they come in both round and square shapes, small and large.
 I love the handmade craftiness of a ravioli stamp ♥️

 - Pastry wheel.
 I'm not a fan of "one trick kitchen tools which is why I do love a classic pastry wheel to cut ravioli.